 WSPL is a large scale, integrated commodity merchandising and supply chain management company.
 The principal activities of WSPL are the sourcing, trading, marketing and distribution of agricultural commodities globally, primarily sugar.
 These activities involve the purchase and sale of various agricultural commodities in either domestic or export markets, and may involve the logistical storage, handling and transport of physical agricultural internationally through WSPL and its subsidiaries.
-The WSPL Group has offices in Geneva, Sao Paolo, Dubai and Mexico City, with its head office located in Singapore.
+The WSPL Group has offices in Singapore, Brazil, India, Geneva, Dubai, Mexico, USA, with its head office located in Singapore.

-WSPL purchases agricultural commodities mainly from suppliers based in Brazil, Australia, India, and Thailand, where the underlying commodity is originated in these countries, representing 76% of total commodity by metric tons purchased in the reporting period.
+WSPL purchases agricultural commodities mainly from suppliers based in Brazil, Thailand, India and Australia, where the underlying commodity is originated in these countries, representing 85% of total commodity by metric tons purchased in the reporting period.

 These agricultural products may be purchased either directly from sugar milling companies, refineries or from other commodity merchandisers and traders.
-Agricultural commodities purchased from outside Australia and New Zealand are purchased both from these third parties as well as from related companies of our parent, Wilmar International Limited, as this forms part of the vertical integration of the broader Wilmar International Limited group of businesses.
-For purchases of agricultural commodities in Australia and New Zealand, these will be from both related and non-related suppliers such as sugar milling groups and other agricultural merchandisers or traders.
+Agricultural commodities purchased from outside Australia are purchased from third parties as well as from related companies of our parent, Wilmar International Limited, as this forms part of the vertical integration of the broader Wilmar International Limited group of businesses.
+For purchases of agricultural commodities in Australia, these will be from both related and non-related suppliers such as sugar milling groups and other agricultural merchandisers or traders.